 Sports: Basketball, hockey, figure skating

 Established in 1977, George Mason Burdette Park BMX Track is located on the West side of Evansville and has undergone several changes since its early days due to George Mason’s lifelong dedication to the kids and sport he loved.
-The park was the site of the 1980 USA BMX Grand Nationals and is consistently ranked as one of the best and fastest BMX tracks in the nation.
+The park was the site of the 2019 USA BMX Gold Cup Finals- North Central and is consistently ranked as one of the best and fastest BMX tracks in the nation.
 It has also hosted several Indiana State level races and Midwest Regional and National three-day events.
 Located within Burdette Park lies a beautiful waterpark, swimming pool, tennis courts, mini-golf, a shelter and chalet rentals.

 Old National Events Plaza